rssalessio/torch-rl-learnable-environment/README.md

 ## How to use it

-Clone the library and install it using `pip install`.
+Clone the library and install it using `pip install .`.
 Check the example in `example/test.py`, or the example down below.

 ### Requirements